The Impact of Flat Feet Orthotic

 In previous columns, I’ve reviewed the effects of abnormal Q angle and leg-length

-on the pelvis and spine, as well as on the knee joints.
+inequality on the pelvis and spine, as well as on the knee joints.
 I’ve

 discussed the various symptoms and clinical problems reported by patients with